Stress Signs Need Context and Water Tests

 Where to Go From Here

 If you are seeing stress signs and do not know what is driving them, start with axolotl water temperature and axolotl tank setup.
-If the stress signs include poor appetite, use the axolotl feeding calculator and then compare your observations with axolotl not eating.
+If the change happened suddenly, use the axolotl sudden behavior change timeline.
+If the stress signs repeat around feeding, cleaning, or lighting, compare your routine with the axolotl daily care routine.